Efficiency Heating & Cooling

 Gas Valve: Beyond Simple Fixes

-Because of the serious safety risks associated with natural gas, gas valve repairs should always be performed by qualified HVAC professionals in Portland.
+Due to the significant safety risks associated with natural gas, gas valve repairs should always be performed by qualified HVAC professionals in Portland.

 Pilot Light Problems: Relighting the Heart of Your Furnace

 Persistent pilot light problems may require emergency furnace repair to prevent a complete heating system failure.
-While cleaning can be attempted by homeowners, it’s generally recommended to seek professional help with HVAC maintenance.
+While homeowners can attempt to clean their HVAC systems, it’s generally recommended to seek professional help with HVAC maintenance.

 Circuit Board: The Furnace’s Electrical Brain